kyumin133/audio-nimbus/README.md

 }
 ```

-When submitted, the file data gets saved to a ```FormData``` instance and sent to the Rails server via an AJAX request.
+When the user submits the changes, the file data (saved in the component state in the previous step) gets saved to a ```FormData``` instance.
+This fires an action previously defined in the component's container.
+This container action dispatches an API util function.
+This API util function sends an AJAX query to the Rails server, thus saving the file.

 ```javascript
 // upload_form.jsx